Menu

 In EYFS, historical learning begins in ‘Understanding the World’ where children begin to make sense of their local surroundings, community and the wider world.
 By engaging with a broad selection of fiction and non-fiction texts, rhymes and poems children learn and understand concepts such as past and present and talk about similarities and differences between people around them and their role in society.
 In each of the overarching half termly themes, children explore ideas relating to history and the passing of time.
 Examples include:

-All About Me: children begin to make sense of their own life-story and family history by looking at photos and sharing family stories.
+All about Me: children begin to make sense of their own life-story and family history by looking at photos and sharing family stories.

 Festivals and Celebrations: learning about significant people and events such as birthdays and Bonfire Night.